 Air Force ROTC Scholarships

-High school seniors may compete for two-, three- or four-year AFROTC scholarships, which cover up to full tuition at Washington University, plus a stipend and allowance for books.
+High school seniors and current students may compete for two-, three- or four-year AFROTC scholarships, which cover up to full tuition at Washington University, plus a stipend and allowance for books.
+In College Scholarship Program (ICSP) requirements vary year to year and require at least one semester of AFROTC participation prior to application.
 Extensive information and the electronic application portal can be found at www.afrotc.com.
 Informational interviews are required of qualified applicants.

 Different types of Air Force ROTC merit-based scholarships are available to students studying at Washington University.
 However, a scholarship is not required to join ROTC or to successfully earn a commission.
 For scholarship details, contact AFROTC, Gateway Detachment 207 at 314/977-8332 or firstname.lastname@example.org.